RAFI-USA’s Approach to Policy Work

 - It takes a movement.
 We collaborate with other organizations and coalitions to build critical mass for positive change.

-Check out the links below to read more about specific policies & campaigns RAFI-USA is working on!
+Check out the links below to read more about specific policies and campaigns by RAFI-USA

 - We monitored the 2018 Farm Bill process and shared updates and action alerts to help farmers and community members make their voices heard.